2009 TOPPS BASEBALL CARDS COMPLETE SET VALUE

 Autographed and memorabilia cards of current stars like Albert Pujols, Josh Hamilton, and Tim Lincecum added considerably to individual card values for collectors seeking special edition rare pulls.

-Read also: BASEBALL BASEBALL CARDS
+Read also: TOP 10 BASEBALL ROOKIE CARDS OF THE 2000s

 Exclusive retail releases through Walmart, Target and Hobby Stores featured short print variations that were tough to locate and complete the set.